ratwolfzero/hopalong_python/README.md

 - Basic: Calculates and displays the Hopalong attractor as a 2D density map with an integrated color bar.

-- Basic 2D/3D: Adds the ability to visualize the attractor in 3D by displaying normalized density along the Z-axis.
+- Basic 2D/3D: Adds the ability to visualize the attractor in 3D by mapping normalized density values along the Z-axis.
 Users can select the visualization mode at runtime.

 - Extended: Incorporates all features of the Basic version (except the color bar) and includes additional statistics as well as a visualization of the pixel hit count distribution.